IridioCapital/Mida/README.md

 [Why JavaScript/TypeScript?](#why-javascripttypescript)

 ### Platforms
-Mida is platform-neutral, this means that virtually any trading platform could be easily integrated in the engine.
+Mida is platform-neutral, this means trading platforms could be easily integrated into the engine.
 Applications built with Mida can be easily executed on different trading platforms.

 <br><br>
 <p align="center">